benjmin-r/squeakyvessel.com/_posts/2015-03-22-mature-engineers.md

 with others.
 You need to be empathic to resolve more conflicts than you create and therefore providing value to and with others.

-Empathy enables understanding others’ goals
+Empathy enables understanding others’ goals.
+Together

 XXX work further on this.